Catharina Elisabeth Goethe

 Catharina Elisabeth Goethe, born Catharina Elisabeth Textor, (19 February 1731 – 13 September 1808) was the mother of German playwright and poet Johann Wolfgang von Goethe and his sister Cornelia Schlosser.
 She was also known by the nickname Frau Aja and the title Frau Rat.

 Biography

+Catharina Elisabeth was born to Johann Wolfgang Textor and Anna Margaretha Lindheimer, daughter of lawyer Cornelius Lindheimer and his wife Elisabeth Catharina Lindheimer (née Seip), on 19 February 1731.
+She had eight siblings, four of whom survived, including politician and lawyer Johann Jost Textor.